kanaria69/Mainecoco/README.md

-## Last night me and my girlfriend watched three DVDs back to back.
-Luckily I was the one facing the TV.
+## What time did the man go to the dentist?
+Tooth hurt-y.